The good news is, breastfeeding after a breast augmentation is totally possible!

 The bad news is, until you actually try you won't know for sure.

-Nerves, milk ducts, and milk glands can be damaged during breast surgery.
+Nerves, milk ducts, and milk glands can be damaged during a breast augmentation.

 Injured nerves in the nipple area mean decreased sensation, and this can affect how well your glands release milk to the ducts in your breast (through something called the 'let down' reflex).